Deadpikle/macOS-Rich-Text-Editor/README.md

 macOS Rich Text Editor
 ==================

-The macOS Rich Text Editor library allows for rich text editing via a native `NSTextView` You will need to implement much of the UI yourself (buttons, handling selection changes via the delegate protocol, etc.).
+The macOS Rich Text Editor library allows for rich text editing via a native `NSTextView`.
+You will need to implement much of the UI yourself (buttons, handling selection changes via the delegate protocol, etc.).
 The RTE just handles the bold/italic/bulleted lists/etc. formatting for you.
 The sample should give you some guidance on how this could be accomplished.

 To use this library, you only need eight files: